ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_pipeline_approval_request.md

 ### Synopsis

 Request an approval of a deployment of an artifact in Kosli.
-The request should be reviewed in Kosli UI.The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --sha256 flag).
+The request should be reviewed in Kosli UI.The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell
 kosli pipeline approval request [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]